-Boost domestic food output, stabilise prices, supply, urge experts
+Boost domestic food output, stabilise prices and supply - Experts

-KUALA LUMPUR: Malaysians from almost every income group are crying foul over the looming food supply shortage and soaring prices.
+KUALA LUMPUR, June 3 - Malaysians from almost every income group are crying foul over the looming food supply shortage and soaring prices.

 Against this backdrop, experts and analysts as well as the relevant parties are of the view that the government should adopt a more aggressive and systematic approach to ensure a sustainable food supply for the people.